What To Expect From Your Claim

 Your employer’s insurance carrier will either agree to compensate you for your injury or deny the insurance claim.

-Should your Wisconsin workers comp claim be denied, the insurance company must notify you within seven days of receiving the claim and include their reasons for denial.
+Should your claim for workers compensation in Wisconsin be denied, the insurance company must notify you within seven days of receiving the claim and include their reasons for denial.
 It is at this point you should contact an experienced Wisconsin work injury claims attorney to discuss your rights.
 Lisa Pierobon Mays and Mays Law Office will represent your interests as an injured Wisconsin worker against insurance companies attempting to deny you workers’ compensation benefits.
 Call (608) 257-0440 for a free consultation.